 (short story: fantasy – 2016)

-Ellie, a distraught mother of a runaway teen, returns to her great-aunts’ summer cottage where her family vacationed in better times.
+A distraught mother of a runaway teen visits her great-aunts’ decaying summer cottage.
 The great-aunts reveal magical talents and disturbing family secrets, tempting Ellie with glimpses of what her life might have been — and could be.

 Buy “Unraveling” in the anthology Triangulation: Beneath the Surface.
-Stories by James Van Pelt, Sandra M. Odell, Manny Frishberg, and others delve deep.
+Stories by James Van Pelt, Sandra M. Odell, Manny Frishberg, and others.